algorandfoundation/xGov/Proposals/xgov-118.md

  - Allocate funds for unexpected costs or opportunities

 ## Future Blueprint
   The goal of press.algo is to onboard the next 10,000 users to Algorand.
 In order to do so, there needs to be an uncomplicated place on the internet for people to spend and earn their ALGO, so people can see the technology in action. press.algo will provide this, by improving upon the beta platform and ensuring a seamless user experience.
 Creators will earn more per view and have a wider audience.
-Viewers will be incentivized with every click. press.algo is not developing a social media platform, this is distinctly different.
+Viewers will be incentivized with every click. press.algo is not developing a social media platform, this is something distinctly different.
 Money will be flowing to exchange ideas, in the first ever WebMarket.

-  To accomplish this goal, press.algo will be
+  To accomplish this goal, press.algo will be utilizing the funds allotted in different ways.

+Technology Development (40% - 120,000 ALGO):
+ - 120,000 ALGO for 1000 hours of work at 120 ALGO per hour
+ - Paid in 20 hour increments

+Marketing and User Acquisition (20% - 60,000 ALGO):
+ - 30,000 ALGO for onboarding creators
+ - 20,000 ALGO for onboarding viewers
+ - 10,000 ALGO for partnerships

+Research and Development (15% - 45,000 ALGO):
+ - 30,000 ALGO for 250 hours of work at 120 ALGO per hour for development
+ - 15,000 ALGO for 125 hours of work at 120 ALGO per hour for research

+Legal and Compliance (14% - 42,000 ALGO):
+ - 21,000 ALGO for patents
+ - 21,000 ALGO for ensuring regulatory compliance

+Operations and Administration (10% - 42,000 ALGO):
+ - 42,000 ALGO for covering server and operational costs

+Contingency Fund (1% - 3,000 ALGO):
+ - 3,000 ALGO for unexpected costs or opportunities

 ## Benefits for the community
-A description of the potential benefits that the proposal could bring to the Algorand community and its users.
+  press.algo will bring new users to the Algorand ecosystem.
+This application of blockchain technology, micropayment monetization, is vastly underdeveloped. press.algo is looking to be the first company to break through and become a friendly platform for crypto non-natives.
+This is possible because the "crypto" aspect of press.algo is less pronounced.
+The only use of Algorand on press.algo is the transactions.
+There are some new rules for this new system of monetization, but otherwise press.algo is familiar to everyone.
+You upload content, interact with it, and now, you earn money by using it.

 ## Additional information
 https://pressdotalgo.com